philjhere/AzureHereMap/4_Validation/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. Open the browser tab and enter the Web App URL which you copied/saved in the previous module.
+1. Open the browser tab and enter the **Web App URL** which you copied/saved in the previous module.
 It will be similar to below format.

  		Eg: https://fleetdashboard.azurewebsites.net

-1. You should be able to see the Map dashboard.
+1. You should be able to see the **Map dashboard**.
 Based on your truck count in the producer script, the Truck icons will be displayed on the Map.

 1. You should be able to see simulated movement of the vehicles on the dashboard.

   	![HERE Maps & Location Services Data Streams](../Images/3_DashboardOutput.PNG)

-1. To access the Line Graph dashboard, type /graph in the URL and access the same in the web browser.
+1. To access the **Line Graph dashboard**, type **/graph** in the URL and access the same in the web browser.

               Eg: https://fleetdashboard.azurewebsites.net/graph